hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 Of course, in reality, the metric to quantify your productivity is slightly more unclear, and you might not exactly be 3.8x better.
 But the 1% Rule proves how powerful compound interest can be and how it can do wonders to your life.

 I follow a simple system of quantifying my output to track my productivity.
-I have a section called <span class="green-button">⏳Timeline of My Life</span>.
+I have a section called <span class="green-padding">⏳Timeline of My Life</span>.
 In there, I record down the notable things that I have learnt or accomplished that day, or when I have reached a certain milestone in my life.

 This is especially useful if you wish to do **weekly reviews** on your personal development.